idocohen963/Amirnet-bot/README.md

-# 🎓 NITE Exam Checker Bot
+# 🎓 Amirnet Exam Checker Bot

 A Telegram bot for monitoring NITE exams and sending notifications to registered users.